mrsaeeddev/Docs/docs/docs/README.md

 # Introduction

-### Opshit an open source collection framework Developed by JavaScript.
-It's  API development framework.
+### OpShit, a free an open source framework built on the top of Node.js harnessing the power the amazing web programming language, JavaScript.
+It fulfills all of your API development needs.